 The Victorian Government is investing almost $5 billion over ten years so that children across the state will have access to two years of kindergarten programs.

 This means that an extra year of play-based learning will be added to Victorian children’s education.
-The learning is led by a qualified teacher.
+The learning is led by a teacher.

-Subsidised kindergarten for three-year-olds will become available in stages.
+Funded Three-year-old Kindergarten will become available in stages.

 In 2020, three-year-olds in six council areas will be able to access up to 15 hours of kindergarten.
 These areas are:

 In 2021, families in the following 15 council areas will also have access to up to 15 hours each week

 - Central Goldfields

 - East Gippsland